How to align your marketing with your business goals using OKRs

 • Key result: Increase followers by 300

-• Key result: Achieve average 5% engagement rate on posts by Q3
+• Key result: Achieve an average 5% engagement rate on posts by Q3

 • Initiatives: